At a Glance

 The predicted salary is between 28800 - 48000 £ per year.

 Working on software code for scientific instrumentation hardware.
 Based in a purpose-designed workspace, this multidisciplinary company employs both engineers and scientists to work on their sophisticated, next-generation instrumentation platform.
 Their engineers utilise robotics for automation, whilst their scientists develop scalable solutions.
-Their software team look to interface hardware components within their instrument as well as provide analytics and metrics.
+Their software team looks to interface hardware components within their instrument as well as provide analytics and metrics.

 As a Software Engineer, you will join this growing team and be provided guidance from senior members of the software team with regards to developing and testing a range of software modules.
 This will include agile development practices, pair programming and cross-disciplinary collaboration.